top of page

 Pretrial Steps to Lock in Admissibility:

-Expert Reports: Should be detailed, methodologically sound, and clearly tied to case facts.
+• Expert Reports: These should be detailed, methodologically sound, and clearly tied to case facts.

 Pitfall Example: In a Fort Bend case, an expert’s goodwill valuation of a dental practice was struck because the expert relied on national benchmarks without adjusting for the local Houston market—a classic Daubert failure.